How to add Site Search 360 to a WordPress site

 Indexing means collecting the necessary data which will be later returned as search results.
 Building an index allows us to optimize speed and performance in finding relevant pages, products, and documents in response to a search query.
 There are 2 drastically different ways to index your site.

-- With the Database mode all information is read directly from your WordPress and Woocommerce databases.
-We index all content pages, post types, and products as long as they are publicly published and not marked as excluded from search.
-For example, only the product pages or articles will be included (and not category lisitings) so your searchers could quickly get to the final results shorten avoiding extra navigation steps.
+With the Database mode all information is read directly from your WordPress and Woocommerce databases.
+We index all content pages, post types, ACF (Advanced Custom Fields) content, and products as long as they are publicly published and not marked as excluded from search.

-- The Crawler mode operates similarly to Google (and other search engines') crawlers: for the information to get indexed, the page has to be loaded first.
-So in this case the indexing isn’t reserved to blocks of information defined by WordPress - we can see the source code of each page so everything that is visible and even invisible to your site visitors is made searchable.
+The Crawler mode operates similarly to Google (and other search engines') crawlers: for the information to get indexed, the page has to be loaded first.
+So in this case the indexing isn’t reserved to pages or blocks of information defined by WordPress - our crawler scans the source code of each page so everything that is visible and even invisible to your site visitors is made searchable.

-If you've manually added a search box to your site and it looks a bit too boring or you'd like to customize more than just the theme color, make sure to use the Custom Integration mode and then go to the Search Designer section from your SS360 plugin menu.
-Choose one of the preset styles or play around by adjusting colors, text size, border radius, padding, captions, search result layout, and more.
-You can instantly preview the outcome both on desktop and mobile with our demo recipe database:
+If you've manually added a search box to your site and it looks a bit too boring or you'd like to customize more than just the theme color, make sure to use the Custom Integration mode and then go to the Search Designer section from the Site Search 360 WP plugin menu.

 Take it to the next level

-All 3 modes give you access to your Site Search 360 Control Panel.
+All three integration modes give you access to your Site Search 360 Control Panel.
 Here's a sneak peek of what you can do there: